 Site Features

-• Infrastructure: Care buildings, operating rooms, dormitories.
+- Infrastructure: Treatment buildings, operating rooms, dormitories.

-• State of Disrepair: Roofs partially collapsed, walls overgrown with vegetation.
+- State of disrepair: Roofs partially collapsed, walls overgrown with vegetation.

 2: The Laval-sur-Vologne Paper Mill